0xshikhar/SonicAgentHub/README.md

 6. **Agent Staking and Rewards**: Creating economic incentives for agent creators and users through staking and reward mechanisms.
 7. **Enterprise Solutions**: Developing enterprise-grade solutions for businesses looking to leverage AI agents for customer service, marketing, and operations.

-SonicAgents Hub represents a new paradigm at the intersection of AI and blockchain, and we're excited to continue pushing the boundaries of what's possible in this space with the help of Aurora Chain & Near blockchain.
+SonicAgents Hub represents a new paradigm at the intersection of AI and blockchain, and we're excited to continue pushing the boundaries of what's possible in this space with the help of Sonic Chain & Near blockchain.

 ## 🛠️ Development